 Supervisors: Dr James Osborne and Prof. Edmund Crampin.

 My model is built using the Chaste libraries.
-For more details go to https://www.cs.ox.ac.uk/chaste/.
+For more details I refer you to https://www.cs.ox.ac.uk/chaste/.

-In Australian landscapes, bushfires can cause devestating damage to communities, and even fatalities.
-If we want to best be able to combat these fires, understanding where they are likely to spread is critical.
+In Australian landscapes, bushfires can cause devestating damage to communities as well as fatalities.
+If we want to best combat these fires, understanding where they are likely to spread is critical.
 Getting this information as quickly as possible is vital to decision makers.

 When I was at CSIRO I worked on a team developing a fire spread prediction model.
 The model was developed for use in operational situations and was implemented using a level set method.
 The rate of spread model that determined the level set function was based on empirical data.
 For more information about the model, I refer you to the following papers: model implementation, and a high level description of the prediction tool.
 Alternatively see the Spark website.